 Labiaplasty addresses the external genital area, collectively called the vulva.
 Many women are bothered by labia minora (inner lips) that are stretched or asymmetrical, while others may feel self-conscious of large or sagging labia majora (outer lips).
 Still other women may wish to augment their labia majora with fat grafting for a more pronounced appearance.
 These procedures, which may be performed together, are highly customizable.
 Our surgeons adjust their surgical techniques to suit your specific wishes.

-Geneveve, from Viveve, is a unique treatment created for improving muscle tone and vaginal tightness without painful surgery or an extensive recovery.
-After a single radio frequency (RF) treatment, vaginal tightness can improve significantly.
-Vaginal lubrication will also increase, thus reducing painful intercourse for more enticing sexual intimacy.
-Most women can see this dramatic improvement in vaginal health, as well as increased sexual wellness, last for up to twelve months before a repeat treatment is needed.
-As the Geneveve technique is considered pain-free, no anesthesia is required.
+Geneveve, from Viveve, is a unique treatment created for improving vaginal laxity, stress urinary incontinence, dryness, and labia majora appearance without surgery or downtime.
+After a single radio frequency (RF) treatment, vaginal tightness and lubrication can improve significantly, improving sexual function.
+In a multi-center, international, blinded study, this treatment was found to result in significant improvement in vaginal tightening and improved sexual satisfaction.
+Most women can see improved vaginal health and sexual wellness last for up to twelve months before a repeat treatment is needed.
+Geneveve technique requires no anesthesia or downtime.
 Women are back to their normal routine the same afternoon.